Management of Contaminated Fisheries Regulations

 Description of the Objective

 Aquaculture in Canada takes place within a complex net of federal and provincial legislation.
 Fisheries and Oceans Canada will be pursuing amendments to the Management of Contaminated Fisheries Regulations (MCFR) as part of a broader suite of proposed aquaculture regulatory reforms.
-These reforms together will bring greater national coherence to the aquaculture regulatory regime; modernize provisions originally designed for the wild commercial harvest sector for application to the aquaculture sector; and, streamline regulations to reduce administrative burden and red tape.
+Together, these reforms will bring greater national coherence to the aquaculture regulatory regime; modernize provisions originally designed for the wild commercial harvest sector for application to the aquaculture sector; and, streamline regulations to reduce administrative burden and red tape.
 The proposed regulatory reforms are aimed at fostering sustainable development of the aquaculture sector through legal clarity, certainty, and efficiency.

 Indication of Business Impacts